-Clinical Public Health Nursing Services Environmental Services nursing case management of full cases and An Environmental Professional (EP) is required in order to perform any environmental sampling.
+Clinical Public Health Nursing Services Environmental Services nursing case management of full cases and oversight of delegated tasks.
+An Environmental Professional (EP) is required in order to perform any environmental sampling.
 Justification must be provided in the instance of inability to staff an EP.